Dog Breeding

 Health Testing Costs

-Health testing requires financial investment, but costs vary significantly by location and provider.
+Health testing requires real financial investment.
 Here’s a general breakdown:

 Test Type Typical Cost Range Notes

-OFA Eye Exam (CAER) $50-$85 Must be by ACVO ophthalmologist; annual
+OFA Eye Exam (CAER) $75 to $130 Must be by ACVO ophthalmologist; annual

-Cardiac Auscultation $50-$150 Basic exam by general vet
+Cardiac Auscultation $75 to $225 Basic exam by general vet

-OFA Registration Fee $15-$35 per test Required to list results in database
+OFA Registration Fee $25 to $55 per test Required to list results in database

-Total estimated cost for comprehensive testing: $500-$1,500+ depending on breed requirements and location.
+Total estimated cost for comprehensive testing: $750 to $2,300 or more depending on breed requirements and location.

 When to Complete Health Testing